OutSystems/docs-odc/src/eap/neo-differences.md

 # Neo onboarding for OutSystems developers

-This article summarizes behavior that developers familiar with OutSystems 11 may find helpful when learning to use Neo.
+This article summarizes behavior that developers familiar with OutSystems 11 may find helpful when learning Neo.

 ## Overview